9 Things you must know before coating your concrete floor

 Get at least a rough m2 of the size of the are to be coated.
 If you don’t have the right equipment, or don’t know how to measure your floor, you can follow our simple guide ‘How to measure your floor’ for assistance.
 When receiving final quotes on your flooring, someone should visit your property to properly measure for themselves and visually inspect for any concerns.
 Proceed with caution if this is not the case.

 This is often the number one thing on people’s minds when obtaining a quote.
 Always remember that in this industry, price reflects performance and longevity of the product.
 Be very cautious of epoxy coatings and paints that come with a stock-standard price per square metre.
 While this is exactly the kind of information everyone wants, the complexities of installing a chemical-reactive flooring makes it practically impossible to have any kind of ‘one-size-fits-all’ option.
-If you choose the ‘off-the-shelf’ option, you will probably save a few dollars now, but will not gain the longevity and performance of a permanent concrete coating system.
+If you choose the ‘off-the-shelf’ option, you will probably save a few dollars now, but will not gain the longevity and performance of a permanent coating system.
 If you’re playing a long-game, the customised quotes are the ones you’re looking for.

 What is your intention for the long-term use of the floor?
-The great thing about concrete floor coatings such as epoxies, polyurethanes, polyaspartic, poyurea and Methyl Methacrylate (MMA), is that they are highly versatile and can be customised to suit your requirements.
+The great thing about the floor coatings such as epoxies, polyurethanes, polyaspartic, poyurea and Methyl Methacrylate (MMA), is that they are highly versatile and can be customised to suit your requirements.
 These requirements will affect the kind of floor coating you need.
 Some of the main questions you need to ask are as follows:

 What kind of foot/vehicle traffic are you expecting?
 The higher the traffic, the more hard-wearing the resin needs to be.